 Your child is entitled to an independent advocate once they are aged 10 or over.
-Look for an independent agency who provides this .
-These can help your child have their own voice heard.
+Look for an independent agency which provides this .
+An independent advocate can help your child/ren have their views taken into account.

-The first notice you will have that you have been referred to CS is:
+The first notice you will have that you have been referred to Children’s Services is:

 · an unannounced home visit from a social worker